Legfi/Real-Time-Sign-Language-Detection/README.md

 for education perposes and only used Open cv for predicting diffrent frames)!

 ## clone the repository
+Go to a folder of choice and open a terminal that can access git.
+Write "git clone https://github.com/Legfi/Real-Time-Sign-Language-Detection.git"
 ## Update environment with needed packages
 Browse to the git repo folder with the terminal. print "pip install -r requirements.txt"